The Scientific Method Tutorial

 Throughout the tutorial, you will encounter questions and activities that are designed to allow you to think about and apply the concepts presented.
 These questions and activities can help you monitor your progress throughout the tutorial.

-This tutorial was developed by and for Undergraduate Programs (UGP), University of Maryland University College (UMUC).
+This tutorial was developed by and for Undergraduate Programs (UGP), University of Maryland Global Campus (UMGC).

-Alfred J. Fournier, author of this tutorial, is an adjunct professor who teaches biology courses for UMUC.
+Alfred J. Fournier, author of this tutorial, was an adjunct professor who taught biology courses for UMGC.
 Currently, he is an entomologist at Purdue University.

-Steven Kronheim, Ph.D., professor and academic director of the psychology program at UMUC, provided peer review of this tutorial.
+Steven Kronheim, Ph.D., former professor and academic director of the psychology program at UMGC, provided peer review of this tutorial.

-Sharon Biederman, director, Course Development, UGP, supervised the development and publication of this tutorial.
+Sharon Biederman, former director, Course Development, UGP, supervised the development and publication of this tutorial.

 Kim Kehler Devine, provided instructional design review and served as the project manager for this tutorial.